-For the fiscal year ended December 31, 2023, the Fund made payments under the Plans for Class AAA, Class A, and Class C shares of \$467,143 payable to the Distributor.
+For the fiscal year ended December 31, 2023, the Fund made payments for Class AAA, Class A, and Class C shares of \$29,342 payable to the Distributor.
 The Plans compensate the Distributor regardless of its expense.

-For the fiscal year ended December 31, 2023, the Distributor identified expenditures for the Fund of approximately \$11,100 for advertising and promotion, \$3,200 for printing, postage, and stationery, \$9,200 for overhead support expenses, \$101,600 for salaries of personnel of the Distributor, \$20,000 for advanced commissions, and \$402,600 for third party servicing fees.
+For the fiscal year ended December 31, 2023, the Distributor identified expenditures for the Fund of approximately \$2,500 for advertising and promotion, \$700 for printing, postage, and stationery, \$2,100 for overhead support expenses, \$19,700 for salaries of personnel of the Distributor, and \$18,200 for third party servicing fees.
+Pursuant to the Plans, the Fund paid the Distributor 0.25% of its average daily net assets of Class AAA shares and Class A shares and 1.00% of its average daily net assets of Class C shares.

-The amounts included in the prior paragraph as third party servicing fees include amounts paid to the providers of various programs that make shares available to their customers.
-Subject to approvals by the Board, the Fund also makes payments to the providers of these programs, out of its assets other than Rule 12b-1 payments, in amounts not greater than savings of expenses the Fund would incur in maintaining shareholder accounts for those who invest in the Fund directly rather than through these programs.
+The amounts included in a prior paragraph as third-party servicing fees include amounts paid to the providers of various programs that make shares available to their customers.
+Subject to tax limitations and approvals by the Board, the Fund also makes payments to the providers of these programs, out of its assets other than Rule 12b-1 payments, in amounts not greater than the savings of expenses the Fund would otherwise incur in maintaining shareholder accounts for those who invest in the Fund directly rather than through these programs.
 The Adviser and its affiliates may also pay for all or a portion of these program's charges out of their financial resources other than Rule 12b-1 fees.